PexArt-web/PexArt-web/README.md

 ## Fun Facts

 - **Pronouns:** He/Him
-- **Hobbies:** Aside from coding, I enjoy reading, cooking, watching anime or interesting series, listening to music, and sculpting my physique through strength training
+- **Hobbies:** Aside from coding, I enjoy reading, cooking, watching anime or any interesting series, listening to music, and sculpting my physique through strength training.
--
 - **Team Player:** I thrive in team environments and enjoy collaborating with others to create amazing projects.

 <!---
 PexArt-web/PexArt-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+---

+Feel free to modify any section as per your preference.
+This version highlights your skills as a MERN stack developer while maintaining a professional tone.